Some people demand signed non-disclosure agreements before they will tell you their idea. I’m not one of them anymore and here’s why.

 Will it really protect your intellectual property?

 Many would advise you to get some legal protection around your idea somehow before launching a business.
-That could be a patent, an exclusive contract to supply something in a particular market, ensuring you retain copyright over certain components, amongst other things.
+That could be a patent, an exclusive contract to supply something in a particular market, or ensuring you retain copyright over certain components, amongst other things.
 Raising investment for something where you’ve not covered the basics could prove pretty difficult.

 I work on the web, though, and most of what I do relies on free, open-source, patent-free software, so it’s about finding the right parts to protect.
 Twitter’s approach sticks out as an example of a company doing things in a new way—they patent defensively with their Innovator’s Patent Agreement.

-If there’s a part of your idea that’s patentable, sure, patent it if you want to do that, but you don’t need to lock down all conversations about your thing just because a component is novel — it’s counter-intuitive.
+If there’s a part of your idea that’s patentable, sure, patent it if you want to do that, but you don’t need to lock down all conversations about your thing just because a component is novel—it’s counter-intuitive.

 And furthermore, if you think I’m the kind of person who might take your idea and register something as a result of a conversation, why are you even speaking to me about it?